redhat-developer/service-binding-operator/docs/proposals/service-binding-specification/implementing-specification.md

 - Implementation details about how the specification should be implemented.

 ## Proposal

-There are major differences between the specification and the current mechanism the Service Binding Operator employes such as how the application is defined in the CRD, how a binding secret is projected in an application container and etc. The [Service Binding feature comparison document](./service-binding-feature-comparison.pdf) lists the differences between the two.

 To avoid tangling the implementation between the current codebase and the codebase to support the specification, this proposal suggests creating two different channels for the Service Binding